The Complexity of Approximating Bounded-Degree Boolean \sharp CSP: Simulating equality

-\revertcounter{count:valid-eq} \begin{lemma} Let $r\geq 2$ and let $R\subseteq \Bool^r$ be 0- and 1-valid but not complete.
-Then $R$ 3-simulates equality. \end{lemma} \begin{proof} We show by induction on $r$, which must be at least two, that either $\Req$ or $\Rimp$ is ppp-definable in $R$, and the result follows by Lemma~\ref{lemma:proj-eq}.
+\begin{lemma} Let $r\geq 2$ and let $R\subset \Bool^r$ be 0- and 1-valid but not complete.
+Then $R$ 3-simulates equality. \end{lemma} \begin{proof} We show by induction on $r$ that either $\Req$ or $\Rimp$ is ppp-definable in $R$, and the result follows by Lemma~\ref{lemma:proj-eq}.